theandersonn/gulp-bootstrap-3/README.md

 - gulp concatjs (Concatenate all .js)
 - gulp cssmin (Minify all.css)
 - gulp jsmin (Minify all.js)
+- gulp imagemin (Minify images)
-- gulp clean (Clean the folder 'dist/fonts')
+- gulp clean-fonts (Clean the folder 'dist/fonts')
+- gulp clean-images (Clean the folder 'dist/images')
 - gulp clone (Clone floder 'src/fonts' to 'dist/fonts')
-- gulp src (performs tasks sass, concatjs, clean and clone )
+- gulp src (performs tasks sass and concatjs)
-- gulp dist (performs tasks cssmin and jsmin)
+- gulp dist (performs tasks cssmin, jsmin, clone and imagemin)

 ## Questions
 If you have any difficulty using the Gulp Boilerplate or would like some aspect of the current configuration, open an [issue](https://github.com/theandersonn/gulp-bootstrap/issues/new) and explain your difficulty.